react-bootstrap-table/react-bootstrap-table2/docs/column-props.md

 For some reason of simple customization, `react-bootstrap-table2` allow you to pass some props to filter factory function.
 Please check [here](https://github.com/react-bootstrap-table/react-bootstrap-table2/tree/master/packages/react-bootstrap-table2-filter/README.md) for more detail tutorial.

 ## column.filterValue - [Function]
-Sometimes, if the cell/column value that you don't want to filter on them, you can define `filterValue` to return a actual value you wanna be filterd:
+Sometimes, if the cell/column value that you don't want to filter on them, you can define `filterValue` to return a actual value you wanna be filtered:

 **Parameters**
 * `cell`: The value of current cell.